surma/surma.dev/content/things/portrait-mode.md

 1. **Why does a smaller aperture increase sharpness?** It makes bokeh circles grow less quickly when a subject is moving away from the focal plane.
 1. **Does a smaller sensor cause less background blur?** Technically, no. Practically, because smaller sensors are used with lenses with shorter focal lengths, and shorter focal lengths use smaller apertures to achieve the same $f$-Number, yes.
 1. **Why do phones fake the background blur?** Phones have very small sensors to save space, which means they have small focal lengths and small apertures, yielding a big focus area.
-This makes it physically impossible to recreate the background blur of a full-frame camera.
+This makes it physically impossible to have natural background blur, at least at the level of a full-frame camera.

 I probably ignored a huge amount of factors that come into play once you are not working through the physics on a purely theoretical level.
 However, this still allowed me to get a deeper understanding of lens optics and find sufficient answers to all my questions.

 ## Bonus content: Tilt-Shift lenses

 Throughout this entire article, we have assumed that the lens plane and the sensor plane are parallel to each other.
-That is, of course, not required and something that old field cameras used all the time.
+Having those two planes _not_ be parallel used to be a much more common, especially with field cameras.
 Most modern cameras can’t tilt their lenses as it introduces a lot of mechanical and optical complexity.
-Some lenses are specifically engineered to have this ability, though, and are aptly named “tilt-shift lenses” as you can tilt and shift the lens.
-This basically allows you to remove perspective distortion and move the vanishing point around _before_ taking the image — an operation that would require you throw away  precious pixels if you do it as a post-processing step.
+Some lenses, however, are specifically engineered to have this ability, though, and are aptly named “tilt-shift lenses” as you can tilt and shift the lens.
+This ability is useful as it allows you to remove perspective distortion and move the vanishing point around _before_ taking the image — an operation that would require you throw away precious pixels in post-processing.

 <section class="carousel">
   <figure>